mrc-ide/epicyst/README.md

 ### Imperial College London

 ## Overview
-A detrminstic compartmental model of the Cysticercosis disease system.
+A detrminstic, compartmental model of the Cysticercosis disease system.

 For full model deatials please see: